 Your Guide To Freehold Purchase Legislation

-With all the talk around Freehold and Leasehold Reform throughout 2024, it can be hard to understand if any freehold purchase legislation has changed or is changing.
-That’s where we can help.
-We’re regularly checking in with and contributing to the state of freehold purchase law in the UK, as helping leaseholders buy their freeholds is what we do.
+With all the talk around Freehold and Leasehold Reform throughout 2024, you might be wondering if freehold purchase legislation has changed or is changing.
+Fret not, we’re on top of it.
+We’re always keeping an eye on and contributing to the state of freehold purchase law in the UK, because that’s what we do – help leaseholders buy their freeholds.

-So, in this guide, we’ll take a look at current freehold legislation in the UK, and if any changes are actually in the pipeline with the recent push for reform in the sector.
+In this guide, we’re going to take a closer look at the current freehold legislation in the UK, and see if any changes are actually on the cards now that there’s been a bit of a push for reform in the sector.

 What is Freehold Purchase Legislation?

-Freehold purchase refers to the process where leaseholders buy the freehold of their property, giving them full ownership of the land and building.
-In the UK, freehold purchase legislation governs this process, ensuring leaseholders have a legal framework to acquire greater control over their property, avoid ground rent, and eliminate leasehold restrictions.
+Freehold purchase is the process where leaseholders buy the freehold of their property, giving them full ownership of the land and building.
+In the UK, freehold purchase legislation sets out the rules for this process, ensuring leaseholders have a clear framework to acquire greater control over their property, avoid those eye-watering ground rents, and eliminate leasehold restrictions.

-Many leaseholders seek to buy the freehold of their building to escape rising costs or onerous terms tied to their leases.
+Many leaseholders are looking to buy the freehold of their building to escape rising costs or onerous terms tied to their leases.
 The process often involves collective enfranchisement, where multiple leaseholders in the building come together to buy their freehold.
-This requires agreement among leaseholders, valuation, and negotiations with the freeholder.
+There’s usually a need for all leaseholders to be in agreement, plus a valuation, and some negotiations with the freeholder.

-Freehold purchase legislation is crucial to guide this complex process, helping to uphold fairness, create transparency, and a clear pathway to resolve disputes along the way.
+Freehold purchase legislation is key to guiding this complex process and making sure everything runs fairly and transparently – with a clear way to resolve any disputes that pop up along the way.

 Current Freehold Purchase Legislation in the UK